MultiSafepay/docs/content/payment-methods/google-pay-integration.md

 If 3D Secure authentication is required, the customer is automatically redirected to your success page after authentication.

-# Step 7: Test and go live
+# 7. Test and go live

 After you've implemented the steps above, to test your integration: